Home / Directory / Gary M. Burge

 How Jesus reinterpreted the festivals of Judaism

-Ecclesiastes as a guide to aging in America
+Ecclesiastes as guide to aging in America

 Using the Psalms in spiritual formation